Duckie-oss/Brain_MRI/README.md

 ## Conclusion
 This notebook demonstrates the process of classifying brain MRI images using a CNN.
 The model achieves a high accuracy on the test set, indicating its effectiveness in distinguishing between different types of brain tumors and no tumor cases.

-For further improvements, consider experimenting with different model architectures, hyperparameters, and data augmentation techniques.
+For further improvements, consider experimenting with different model architectures, hyperparameters tuning, and data augmentation techniques.